Microsoft Word Macro-enabled Document

 Macros are a series of inputs and commands a user has grouped together so they can easily execute a repetitive or complex task, such as formatting a document, entering data, or performing calculations.
 In Microsoft Word, users can record a macro by selecting View → Macros → Record Macro.
 After assigning the macro to a Quick Access button or keyboard shortcut, users can click the button or press the shortcut keys to execute that macro.

 If a user who has utilized macros to create a Word document wants to retain those macros when they re-open or share the document, they must save the document as a DOCM file.
 DOCM files are saved using the same Open XML-based format used by DOCX files, but DOCM files can store macros used to create a document, while DOCX files cannot.
 When you open an unfamiliar DOCM file in Microsoft Word, the program will typically ask whether you want to enable macros.

-How do I open a DOCM file?
+How to open a DOCM file

 You can open a DOCM file in Microsoft Word 2007 or later versions (Windows, Mac) as well as OpenOffice Writer (cross-platform).
 When you do, the programs may ask you to enable macros.
 As explained below, you should enable macros only if you can verify your DOCM file's legitimacy and source.

 While DOCM files are typically legitimate Microsoft Word documents, they may also be used to distribute and execute malware attacks on victims' computers.
 To protect against malicious DOCM attacks, never open or enable macros within a DOCM file unless you can verify its legitimacy and source.